robbiecas9/AlmightyDynamicChurch/NETLIFY-DEPLOYMENT.md

 ## Important Notes

+### Static Site Architecture

+This deployment is configured as a fully static website with no backend requirement.
+All data is stored directly in the code:

+1. Church information (about, services, etc.) is stored in static JavaScript objects in `lib/church-data.ts`
+2. The contact form uses Netlify's built-in form handling
+3. No database or server APIs are required

 ### Form Handling

 The contact form is configured to work with Netlify Forms.
 The essential elements are: